KellzCodes/python/data-structures/linked-lists/README.md

 ## Memory

 Below is a memory canvas representing 25 memory slots and a linked list.
+This will be used for example purposes and does not represent actual memory in a system.

 ![image](https://user-images.githubusercontent.com/19383145/170099720-ec5b9323-fec6-41ec-8aee-45631e594b33.png)